01

 What differs “online coaching” from “regular PT”?

-Online coaching provides personalized programs, meal plans, and 24/7 chat support through our app, while regular personal training is limited to scheduled gym sessions.
-You get continuous support and guidance throughout your transformation.
+Online coaching provides personalized programs, meal plans, and 24/7 chat support through our app.\n\nWhile regular personal training is limited to scheduled gym sessions and regular personal trainers don’t account for or explain anything about your nutrition plan\n— which is essential to both build muscle and lose fat.\n\nYou get continuous support and guidance throughout your transformation with online coaching.

 03